pooranibcbb/datavis16s_refactor/doc/Reference_Manual_datavis16s.md

 `shortnames`
 ------------

-shortnames for SILVA taxonomy
+shortnames for taxonomy

 ### Description

-shortnames for SILVA taxonomy
+shortnames for taxonomy

 ### Usage